trong0dn/sandwich-problem/lab1/README.txt

 Carleton University
 Department of Systems and Computer Engineering
-SYSC 3303A Real-Time Concurrent Systems Winter 2023 Assignment 1 ó Java Threads
+SYSC 3303A Real-Time Concurrent Systems Winter 2023 Assignment 1 ‚Äî Java Threads

 @author Trong Nguyen
 @version 1.0
 @date 28-01-2023
 ---------------------------------------------------------------------------------

-# The Sandwich≠Making Chefs Problem
+# The Sandwich¬≠Making Chefs Problem

 ## Problem Description

-This problem was first published as the cigarette≠smokers problem by S. Patil in 1971, and is one of several classic process coordination problems that are used to evaluate facilities for synchronizing concurrent threads and processes.
+This problem was first published as the cigarette-smokers problem by S. Patil in 1971, and is one of several classic process coordination problems that are used to evaluate facilities for synchronizing concurrent threads and processes.